ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 	* `tBodyAcc-mean()-X` was transformed to `timeBodyAccelerationMeanX`
 	* `fBodyBodyGyroJerkMag-std()` was transformed to `frequencyBodyGyroscopeJerkMagnitudeStandardDeviation`

-After the above mentioned tranformations the data set has 10299 rows (observations) and 68 columns (variables).
+After the above mentioned transformations the data set has 10299 rows (observations) and 68 columns (variables).

 #### STEP 5.
 "From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."